Derbyshire Constabulary is led by a team of chief officers headed by the Chief Constable, Mick Creedon.

 Jonathan Leach is the head of the Corporate Communications section.
 This section aims to strengthen through the communication the relationships between the force and its communities, its partners and the media.
 The section is made up of distinct areas, which are media relations, electronic communication (Internet and Intranet), consultation, marketing, internal communication, public relations, design and printing, and quality awards.

-John Parsons is the head of the Contract Services department.
-This department manages the contracts the force holds with suppliers, and also any procurement that the force engages in, to ensure best value for money.
+Ronnie Peters is director of the Strategic Commercial Unit.
+This department manages the contracts the force - and the region - holds with suppliers, and also any procurement that Derbyshire Constabulary engages in, to ensure best value for money.

 Head of Assets